amirjani/amirjani/README.md

 ### Hey!
 I'm __Amirhossein Jani__

-I'm a software developer from Iran. 🇮🇷
+I'm a software developer from Iran.
+(Women, Life, Freedom)

 As a software developer, I have over 4 years of experience working on a various projects ranging from full stack to enterprise projects.